 The school will actively seek the involvement of parents in the education of their children.
 It is recognised that it is particularly important with pupils who have special educational needs where the support and encouragement of parents is often the crucial factor in achieving success.
 Parents will always be kept informed about the special educational needs experienced by their children in accordance with the recommendations outlined in the Code of Practice.
 Communications between the parent and the school will be consistently maintained.
 Parents will be invited to reviews termly and share the new IEP.
 They will be asked to work with the school towards the IEP targets by agreeing to the parental contribution section in the IEP.

-In the case of children in receipt of an Education Health Care Plan, parents will take a major role in deciding upon required outcomes and helping the school use the money provided in the child's Personal Budget
+In the case of children in receipt of an Education Health Care Plan, parents will take a major role in deciding upon required outcomes.